 HARRISON TWP. — A Dayton man is in custody following a standoff with police in the 4700 block of Hamlin Drive that started on his 34th birthday Thursday night in Harrison Twp.

 Kevin Michael Piatt, 34, was arrested for domestic violence, with more charges being discussed with prosecutors.

-According to Major Matt Haines of the Montgomery County Sheriff’s Office, police received a 911 call from Hamlin Drive from an elementary-school-aged child, who was reporting that their father was attacking their mother.
+Maj.
+Matt Haines of the Montgomery County Sheriff’s Office said dispatchers received a 911 call from Hamlin Drive from an elementary-school-aged child, who reported that his father was attacking his mother.

-Haines said that the woman told officers on the phone that they didn’t need to send officers but deputies went to check on her.
+Haines said that the woman got on the phone but told officers they didn’t need to send anyone but crews went anyway to check on her.
 She was treated by medics at the scene for “pretty severe injuries,” Haines said, although she did not want to go to the hospital.

 When deputies were in the area, Haines said they heard shots being fired, and that a man exited the house and went back inside, ignoring orders from deputies.
 Deputies don’t know whether the shots were being fired at them or as part of the domestic situation.